endpointsystems/EPS.Extensions/README.md

 This project is meant to serve as a quick and easy way to generate unique alphanumeric sequences, which can be used for identifiers, passwords or for other purposes.
 Its functionality is loosely based on the `System.Web.Security.Membership.GeneratePassword` method from the legacy ASP.NET library.

 NuGet package can be found [here](https://www.nuget.org/packages/EPS.Extensions.Unique/) .
+A sample csx script file can be found in the samples/scripts folder.